menu icon

 Method

-1. In a wide-mouth canning jar combine the old-fashioned oats, vanilla pudding mix, cinnamon, and milk.
+1. In a wide-mouth pint canning jar combine the old-fashioned oats, vanilla pudding mix, cinnamon, and milk.
 Stir well to combine.
 Add frozen fruit on top.

 2. Put a lid on the jar and refrigerate overnight or at least 6 hours.